earthai-tech/watex/docs/datasets.rst

 .. currentmodule:: watex.datasets

 :mod:`~watex.datasets` fetches data from the local machine.
-If data does not exist, retrieve it From the remote (repository) or using  zenodo record. :code:`watex` implements three (3) kinds of datasets:
+If data does not exist, module retrieve it from the remote (repository) or using  zenodo record. :code:`watex` implements three (3) kinds of datasets:

 * DC-resistivity datasets (DC-datasets)
 * Learning datasets